Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 you must implement your logic once as a slow interpreter in Nock;
 and you must implement it a second time in the Human system in which u3 jets are written.
 And how do you ensure the equivalence between those two implementations?
-You can fail to and lie, and then Urbit is all a sham;
+You can fail to, or lie, and then Urbit is all a sham;
 or you can spend a lot of time doing it, at which point you wasted a lot of effort, but didn't win anything as compared to implementing the human code without going through Urbit.
 What did the detour through Nock buy you?
 Nothing.